sirisian/ecmascript-types/simd.md

 - The result is ```T``` for one character and ```vector.<T, L>``` for ```L``` characters, for ```L``` up to four.
 A two-lane vector can produce a four-lane one: ```v.xyxy```.
 - An accessor with no repeated character is assignable.
 One with a repeat is not, because it would name the same lane twice.

+The assignment permission applies to every known receiver alternative in a union.
+A write through `float32x4 | int32x4` to `xx` is therefore an early type error, including a compound assignment or a known computed key.
+A known forbidden vector alternative also prevents a write through a mixed union; narrow the receiver first.
+Repeated-lane reads remain valid, and an ordinary object property named `xx` has its declared permissions.
+Unknown keys and `any` retain runtime checking.
+This grants no new reference capability to primitive components.

 ```js
 type Vector2 = vector.<float32, 2>;